Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

 \subsection{Isotropic-Homogeneous Space}

-We shall next look for solutions in the case of homogeneous and isotropic space with spatial curvature $k$; this case has only temporal dependence: with coordinates $(t,r,\theta,\varphi)$ the metric is given in terms of only one function of the cosmological time $A(t)$ as in the following
+We shall next look for solutions in the case of homogeneous and isotropic space with spatial curvature $k$; this case has only temporal dependence: with coordinates $(t,r,\theta,\varphi)$ the metric is given in terms of only one function of the cosmological time $A(t)$ and it can be written according to the following form

 with all other components equal to zero.
 The Levi-Civita connection is

 all other components vanishing and the Riemann curvature is

 with contraction